eskypl/grunt-spritely/README.md

 ### Cross-platform support

-`grunt-spritesmith` is supported and tested on Windows, Linux, and Mac OSX.
+`grunt-spritely` is supported and tested on Windows, Linux, and Mac OSX.

 ## Getting Started
-`grunt-spritesmith` can be installed via npm: `npm install grunt-spritesmith`
+`grunt-spritely` can be installed via npm: `npm install grunt-spritely`

 #### Before proceeding, verify you have [satisfied your preferred engine's requirements][requirements]. ####